7424243/noteful-2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a Thinkful assignment.
-This app is to be used with [noteful-json-server] (https://github.com/7424243/noteful-json-server).
+This app is to be used with [noteful-api](https://github.com/7424243/noteful-api).

 ## Available Scripts